 The care of Steve has been entrusted to Wells Funeral Homes and an online memorial register is available at “Obituaries” at www.wellsfuneralhome.com.

-To send flowers to the family or plant a tree in memory of Stephen Douglas (Steve) Milner, please visit our floral store.
+To send flowers to Stephen's family, please visit our floral store.